chipmuenk/pyfda/ressource/INSTALLATION.md

       - --socket=wayland
       - --filesystem=host
       - --device=dri
+      - --own-name=org.flatpak.pyfda
+      - --filesystem=home # which part of the file system can be accessed by the app
       # I don't know what the following arguments do
       - --filesystem=xdg-run/dconf
       - --filesystem=~/.config/dconf:ro
       - --talk-name=ca.desrt.dconf
       - --env=DCONF_USER_CONFIG_DIR=.config/dconf
-      - --own-name=org.flatpak.pyfda
-      - --filesystem=home # where can files be stored

     modules:
       - python3-requests.json

     rename-icon:pyfda_icon # Image will renamed to match the app-id konvention
     rename-appdata-file: pyfda.appdata.xml
-    rename-desktop-file: pyfda.desktop
+    rename-desktop-file: pyfda.desktop # launcher for the desktop

 Finally, the build process is started with